 WhatHiFi says “Nine times out of ten we’d rather have a Jitterbug in our system than leave it out.
 If it fits your current set-up, we’d certainly recommend taking one for a spin – it’s a clever, audio-improving critter.”

 When I found I could get one new in the box for less than $50, I had to give it a shot.
 It’s one of those devices that falls right into the niche market this site caters too and it’s light on the wallet which means more people are likely to want one.
 If this device really does increase fidelity it will be a no brainer upgrade for anyone using USB audio (especially from a PC).
+I can already say it has decreased packet errors for a HD that was struggling to stay connected for extended periods.

 But Keith, I thought we couldn’t hear above 20 kHz, why isn’t 44.1 kHz sampling and 16 bit word length enough?

-It all comes back to the Nyquist theorem (also called the sampling theorem), holds true in the digitization of audio signals (Analog to Digital Converter, ADC vs DAC).
+It all comes back to the Nyquist theorem (also called the sampling theorem), which holds true in the digitization of audio signals (Analog to Digital Converter, ADC vs DAC).
 He tells us that if the sampling frequency is at least twice as high as the highest audio frequency we want to be encoded, we can call this lossless sampling.
-The reason 44.1 kHz was chosen had multiple reasons, but one of them was that it was just over 2x the supposed human hearing limit.
+The 44.1 kHz signal was chosen had multiple reasons, but one of them was that it was just over 2x the supposed human hearing limit.
 44.1 kHz/16-bit is what you see/hear on all CDs.
 The other reason had to do with frequencies of TV video signals and their frequency back then.

 Wanted to say thanks to my editor Jonathan P. Only a select group of people could be asked to edit an article like this and I’m lucky to have a friend like Jonathan willing to take the time.
 I hope this article helps to shed some light on some of the more mysterious parts of digital audio and modern interfaces.
-In part 2 we will see head to head discrete op-amp competitions!
+In part 2 we will see head to head discrete op-amp competition!